2009 Afghanistan–Iran clash

 On 23 April 2009, a clash erupted between the border guards of Afghanistan and Iran in Nimroz province near the Afghanistan–Iran border.
 One Iranian border guard was killed in the clash and another border guard was captured by the Afghan border police.
 According to General Saifullah Hakim, head of Afghanistan's border police in Nimroz, the cause of the clash was the incursion by the Iranian border guards into the Tang district of Nimroz province.
 Iran's Press TV also confirmed that a clash took place between the border guards of two countries and one Iranian soldier was killed while another was captured in the clash.

-The two countries had also previously clashed in 2007 and 2008 and later on in 2021.
+The two countries had also previously clashed in 2007 and 2008 and later on in 2021 and 2023.

 Background

 Afghanistan and Iran share a long and porous border which the smugglers use to traffic drugs into Iran.
-Many Afghan also illegally cross the border to enter Iran.
+Many Afghans also illegally cross the border to enter Iran.
 The activity of smugglers along the Afghanistan–Iran border are a source of bilateral tensions between the two countries.
 Border clashes between the border guards of the two countries are common in the area.